asbjornenge/chronos-app/README.md

 Chronos is split into two components; an [app](https://github.com/asbjornenge/chronos-app) (this repo) and an [api](https://github.com/asbjornenge/chronos-api).

 You need to run both to have an operational application.
-For instruction on how to run the API service, check out the api repo :point-up:.
+For instruction on how to run the API service, check out the api repo :point-up:

 ![Screenshot-1](https://raw.githubusercontent.com/asbjornenge/chronos-app/master/screenshots/Chronos-1.png)